Education & Training (DH-MarOps)

 The DH may be a training institution but is not necessarily an E&T provider.
 The RA and DH must bear substantiated competence within their specific discipline.

 The NATO Headquarters Allied Maritime Command was nominated as RA for the Maritime Operations Discipline in November 2013.
-In January 2015, COE CSW assumed the respective DH responsibility - initially on a trial basis until the formal approval by the North Atlantic Council in December 2015, along with the Strategic Training Plan for the Maritime Operations Discipline.
+In January 2015, COE CSW assumed the respective DH responsibility - initially on a trial basis until the formal approval by HQ Supreme Allied Command Transformation in January 2016.

 As a DH, the COE CSW translates NATO’s training requirements for Maritime Operations into E&T solutions and coordinates all efforts to overcome identified gaps for individual and collective training.